-If your support requests are scattered across spreadsheets, email threads, and Slack pings, a monday ticketing system can be a clean way to restore order.
-You can track every request as a ticket, assign an owner, set a priority, and move it through clear stages until it is resolved.
+If your support requests are scattered across spreadsheets, email threads, and Slack DMs, a monday.com ticketing system is a clean way to restore order.
+Every request becomes a ticket with an owner, a priority, and a status — and you can watch them move to done on a board everyone can see.

-People usually land on this page with one question: Does monday.com have a ticketing system?
-The practical answer is yes.
-You can run monday.com ticketing in two common ways:
+The most common question people land on this page with is: does monday.com have a ticketing system?
+The practical answer is yes, in two shapes:

-- A simple ticket board (fastest to set up)
+- A board-based ticket workflow — the fastest to set up.

-- A more structured service workflow (better when volume grows and you need reporting)
+- A structured service-desk workflow — better once volume grows and you need clean reporting.

 Why Teams Use monday.com Ticketing for Support

-If you want a flexible way to track requests without adopting a full helpdesk, a monday.com ticketing system can work well.
-It gives you a single place to capture issues, assign ownership, and move work forward with clear stages and visibility across the team.
+If you want a flexible way to track requests without adopting a full helpdesk, monday.com does the job well.
+It gives you one place to capture issues, assign ownership, and keep work visible across the team.

-Setting Up a Support Ticket Tracking System on monday.com
+Set Up a Support-Ticket Tracking System on monday.com

 Step 1: Create a Dedicated “Support Tickets” Board.